-During the operation, A-10 units accounted for the destruction of more Serbian deployed weapons than any other aircraft.
+During the course of the operation, A-10 units accounted for the destruction of more Serbian deployed weapons than any other aircraft.
 Additionally, the A-10 in its CSAR role was a large part of why no downed allied pilot was ever captured.
-Although two A-10s received battle damage, not even one was lost to enemy fire.
+Although two A-10s received battle damage, not a single one was lost to enemy fire.